-No one should be blamed for not speaking perfect English in their own country.
-My impression of the hotel might still have improved had the receptionist known the difference between “sit” and “please have a seat, sir”!
+No one should be blamed for not speaking fluent English in their own country.
+I might still have liked the hotel better had the receptionist known the difference between “sit” and “please have a seat, sir”!

 By sunrise, locals and visitors alike once again flock around the banks of the Ganges river for the morning ceremony.

 In the same waters where the ashes from fire burials were being spread the night before, thousands of people now gather to bathe.